nyex/energy-tracking/README.md

 I'm just a nerdy artist, definitely not a programmer.
 I barely know basic bash.
 But I'm learning and this was fun to do, I had some awesome friends help me make it even more awesome, I'm happy with the results, stuff work, and thought I'd share.

 ## THANKS
+Top contributor Anjune (gemini://anjune.lol) did magic and turned the original 3 messy scripts into a proper script.
+Also error catching.

 [Archie](https://jonathanh.co.uk/) helped me with bash loops and bash maths and patience.
 Thank you!

-Anjune (gemini://anjune.lol) did magic and turned the original 3 messy scripts into a proper script.

 [Drew (uoou)](https://friendo.monster/) and [Hex](https://hexdsl.co.uk/) gave me the `zenity` idea for a pop-up dialog and helped me figure out how it worked.
 I also steal bits of their scripts quite often.